sh123/esp32_loraprs/README.md

   - **About 13 km** when server is 30m above the ground and client is at some higher point ~40m above the ground with rubber duck antenna
   - **About 17km** maximum (non-reliable) between base and mobile station with antenna on the car roof
 - Signal levels
-  - Successful decodes down to **-19.75dB** below the noise floor when using compressed APRS coordinates (smaller packets, about 50 bytes), see APRSDroid discussions on compressed corrdinates support and custom branches
+  - Successful decodes down to **-19.75dB** below the noise floor when using compressed APRS coordinates (smaller packets, about 50 bytes, 32 bytes without PATH, speed, altitude), see APRSDroid discussions on compressed corrdinates support and custom branches
     - https://github.com/ge0rg/aprsdroid/pull/159
     - https://github.com/ge0rg/aprsdroid/issues/170
     - https://github.com/sh123/aprsdroid/tree/aprsdroid_compressed